Humba

-Humbà, also spelled hombà, is a Filipino braised pork dish from Visayas, Philippines.
-It traditionally uses pork belly slow-cooked until very tender in soy sauce, vinegar, black peppercorns, garlic, bay leaves, and fermented black beans (tausi) sweetened with muscovado sugar.
+Humbà, also spelled hombà, is a Filipino braised pork dish from the Visayas, Philippines.
+It traditionally uses fatty cuts of pork belly slow-cooked until very tender in soy sauce, vinegar, black peppercorns, garlic, bay leaves, and fermented black beans (tausi) sweetened with muscovado sugar.
 It also commonly includes hard-boiled eggs and banana blossoms.

 Origin

 Humba is derived from the Chinese red braised pork belly (Hokkien hong-bah / hong-mah (roast meat, 封肉); also known in Mandarin red cooked meat (紅燒肉, hóngshāoròu)) introduced to the Philippines via Hokkien immigrants, but it differs significantly from the original dish in that Filipino humba has evolved to be cooked closer to Philippine adobo, using a lot more vinegar.
 Humba also does not traditionally use rice wine, ginger, chilis, or five-spice powder; and it commonly use additional ingredients like banana flowers or pineapples, which are absent in the original dish.
 Regardless, traces of its Chinese origin is still evident in the primary use of fermented black beans (tausi), an uncommon ingredient in native Filipino cuisine.
-Humba is likely precolonial in origin and its precursor variant and ingredients were likely brought to the Visayas by Chinese traders from Hokkien.
+Humba is likely precolonial in origin and its precursor variant and ingredients were likely brought to the Visayas by Hokkien migrants.